William A. C. Shearer: Career

-Merchant Taylors' Boy's School
+Merchant Taylors' Boys' School

 After graduating from Oxford, Shearer took up a post as a teacher at the Merchant Taylors' School in Crosby, Liverpool, where he gained what was described as "successful teaching experience."

 During his time at the school, Shearer was actively involved in its extracurricular life.
 The school's magazine, the Merchant Taylors' Review, records his participation in various school activities alongside the students and other masters.
 In the summer of 1892, he competed in the school's lawn tennis tournament, defeating a fellow master, Mr. Bowman, in a competitive three-set match before having to withdraw from a later round.
 The following April, the magazine noted that he had participated in a Chess Club evening, playing games against the boys.

 He also took part in the doubles tennis tournament of 1893 alongside his colleague, Mr. Reeves.
 In March 1894, he was one of the masters who attended the Old Boys' Association "Smoking Concert," a social event for past and present members of the school community.
 His involvement in sport continued, with the November 1894 edition mentioning his "plucky struggles" in the Old Boys' Tennis Tournament that year.

 The November 1897 edition of the Merchant Taylors' Review announced his departure from the school, stating, "MR. W. A. SHEARER has been appointed Head Master of Edmonton Grammar School, near London".